 It is important that you understand the different forms of hyperpigmentation before we dive into the treatments for each of them.

-Post-inflammatory hyperpigmentation (PIH) occurs as a result of a skin injury, acne or procedures like chemical peels, dermabrasion and laser therapy due to an increased production of melanin.
+Post-inflammatory hyperpigmentation (PIH) occurs as a result of a skin injury, acne or injury due to procedures like chemical peels, dermabrasion and laser therapy due to an increased production of melanin.
 The patches can appear pink, red, brown or black in color.

 Solar lentigines (age spots or liver spots) and melasma manifest on parts of the skin exposed to sun.
 When the skin is exposed to the harmful UVA and UVB rays, it triggers melanocytes to produce more melanin as a defence mechanism.
 High levels of melanin leave discolored patches on the skin.

-Dr. Harish recommends a visit to the dermatologist in case you notice a change in the skin color or size, shape and structure of the existing dark patches.
+Dr. Harish recommends a visit to the dermatologist in case you notice a change in the skin color or size, shape and structure of the existing moles.

 Treatments For Hyperpigmentation